OriolGraCar/InteractMaker/README_up.md

    $ conda install -c samoturk pymol
 ```

-Despite that this installation is enough to run our program is not yet completed since it lacks the pmw package. to install it trough conda, use:
+Despite that this installation is enough to run our program is not yet completed since it lacks the pmw package, necesary to run pymol comand window. to install it trough conda, use:

 ```bash
 $ conda install -c fable pmw
 ```
+The pmw package is also avaliable in pip

 ## Usage